 - a.
-When the shipment is purchased "f.o.b. shipping point" and is in accordance with the agreement covering the transaction, it becomes the property of the Buyer when loaded. - b.
-When the shipment is purchased on a "delivered" basis and is in accordance with the agreement covering the transaction, it remains the property of the Seller until it is delivered to the Buyer. - c.
-If the shipment is purchased on an "f.o.b. shipping point-specified freight allowed" basis and is in accordance with the agreement covering the transaction, it becomes the property of the Buyer when loaded on the transportation vehicle.
+When loaded the shipment is purchased "ex works" shipping point (INCOterm - EXW) and is in accordance with the purchase agreement covering the transaction, it becomes the property of the Buyer - b.
+When the shipment is purchased on a "delivered" basis and is in accordance with the purchase or sales agreement covering the transaction, it remains the property of the Seller until it is delivered to the Buyer and verified with proof of delivery.